Be Inspired by These Parents Celebrating What Makes Their Kids With Autism Superstars - E! Online

 Never underestimate the beauty of someone with autism.

-For stars like Jenni "JWoww" Farley, Joey Fatone, Jacqueline Laurita and Boyz II Men member Shawn Stockman, Autism Awareness Month is personal.
+For stars like Jenni "JWoww" Farley, Joey Fatone, Jacqueline Laurita, Holly Robinson Peete and Boyz II Men member Shawn Stockman, Autism Awareness Month is personal.
 These parents of kids with autism are celebrating the gifts their children provide to the world around them and joining professionals to educate others about a condition that is estimated to affect 1 in 44 children in the United States today.

 "I love that the general public is trying to learn and be more inclusive," speech-language pathologist and board-certified behavior analyst Dr. Ali Arena shared with E!
 News.
 "One of the biggest misconceptions I hear is that all autistic people struggle with social skills and making friends.
 That is not true.
 Many of the kids and young adults I work with have thriving friendships and relationships."